edgar/elasticsearch-rails2/README.md

 ([`elasticsearch-model`](https://github.com/elasticsearch/elasticsearch-model) requires Ruby on Rails >= 3.0)

-The library is compatible with Ruby 1.9.3 and higher.
+The library is compatible with Ruby 1.9.3.

 ## Installation